matfin/mattfinucane.com/mattfinucane/content/blog/working-with-drupal.md

 This is something that will work in the very short term but increases complexity in the longer term for the following reasons:

-- The more modules you install the more code you are using that you have little or no control over.
+- Installing more modules means adding code to your project that you have no control over.
 This increases project complexity and maintenance efforts.
 - You might be installing a larger module and using a fraction of its functionality.
 This leads to a larger codebase and affects performance.
 - Third party module development slows down and the modules become outdated and stale.
 Issues within that module become issues within your own project.
-- Major upgrades to your framework of choice will often invalidate modules because they won't work with the new version anymore.
+- Major upgrades to your framework of choice will often invalidate modules because they won't work with the new version of the framework anymore.
 - Poorly written modules that take short-cuts in the code will often break core functionality and have a negative knock-on effect on other modules.
 - There is no *one size fits all* approach to module development and you will quite often have to write more code to *hack* the module to meet your requirements.

 ## Drupal
 [Drupal](http://www.drupal.org) is a popular Open-source content management platform which started life in 2001 as a discussion forum.
-It is the classic example of an *out of the box* solution with a large and complex core which is driven by module based development.
+It is the classic example of an *out of the box* solution with a large and complex core driven by module based development.

 From taking on my first and only Drupal project, these are the experiences I had:

 - The learning curve was very steep and new developers would have a hard time adjusting to how things work.
 - The methods used to get things working were quite often confusing and unorthodox.
 - The admin interface was bewildering and unintuitive.
 - The size of the database often exceeded two hundred MySQL tables.
+To put this into perspective, another similar application I worked on had six MongoDB collections.
 Performance on development environments was very slow as a result.
-- The output of the HTML from the views module was complex and had many unnecessary nested tags.
+- The output of the HTML from the views module was complex and had many unnecessarily nested tags.
-- Styling was very diffifcult given that template names would differ between environments and developer machines.
+- Styling the content was very diffifcult given the generated template names would differ between environments and developer machines.
 - It was often the case where PHP source code would need to be pasted into a web form or generated from within the system.
 This made version control impossible.
-- Matching environments on different developer machines was a huge task.
+- Matching environments on different developer machines was a perilous and error-prone task.
 - Minor upgrades would break some core modules and require version rollbacks.
 - Major upgrades were impossible without sourcing working modules and rewriting code.
 - The hook and callback set up makes unit and integration testing very difficult.

 ## The learning curve
 Given the size of Drupal as a framework and the ad-hoc nature of its module system, it can be very difficult to figure out how things work especially when modules have overlapping functionality.

-Finding the solutions to common problems was very tough given the fragmented nature of the platform API docs and the different versions for each module.
+Finding the solutions to common problems was very tough given the fragmented nature of the platform API docs and the different versions of each module.

 The approaches to problems being discussed within the community would almost be invalidated with each subsequent release of the platform.